Audrey Roberts: Storylines

+In 2018, Audrey and Maria fall out due to creative differences in the salon.
+Audrey then wins a Hairdressing Achievement award but is unhappy that Claudia nominated her, leading her to throw flowers at her due her acceptance speech.
+Lewis re-enters Audrey's life and they begin another relationship, which upsets Gail.
+Lewis plans to propose but dies of a heart attack, leaving Audrey heartbroken.
+Audrey then faces further heartbreak when her money is stolen, and she feels betrayed when she finds out that Nick is the culprit and that David used the money to buy his own barber shop.
+She reports them to the police but slowly forgives them.

+In June 2022, Audrey suffers from alcohol dependency.
+As a result she has an accident at the salon and gets trapped underneath a motorbike.
+In August 2022, Audrey ends up in hospital after an attempted suicide by overdose of sleeping pills.

 Reception

 Sue Nicholls won the award for "Best Comedy Performance" at the 2000 British Soap Awards.
 At the 2003 British Soap Awards, Sue Nicholls won gongs for "Best Dramatic Performance" and "Hero of the Year" for her role in the highly successful Richard Hillman storyline which ran between 2002 and 2003.

 In 2019, Sue Nicholls won the “Outstanding Achievement Award” at the British Soap Awards.

+In 2024, Chloe Timms from Inside Soap wrote that Audrey is a "real treasurer" when she is being a friend.

 In popular culture

 Impressionist Francine Lewis performed an impression of Audrey Roberts in the seventh series of Britain's Got Talent.

-The Audrey Roberts noise

 In recent years, some attention has been focused on the 'Audrey Roberts noise' following a viral video created by Martyn Hett, which compiled numerous times Audrey was seen to complete a question with an audible 'Hmm?'.
-The noise was then dubbed onto the song I Don't Like It, I Love It by Flo Rida and Robin Thicke and played on Radio 1 numerous times by Nick Grimshaw.
+The noise was then dubbed onto the song "I Don't Like It, I Love It" by Flo Rida and Robin Thicke, and played on Radio 1 numerous times by Nick Grimshaw.